Employer of Record (EOR) vs Professional Employer Organisation (PEO): Choose the best model for your global expansion

 Global employment

-Professional Employer Organisation (PEO)
+What is a Professional Employer Organisation (PEO)?

+A PEO partners with companies to provide HR services such as payroll, benefits administration, and compliance.
+The relationship operates on a co-employment model, meaning that while the PEO manages HR functions, your company retains legal responsibility as the employer.
 As per a report, the PEO industry's market size is all set to surpass $158.99 billion by 2031, expanding at a CAGR of 10.9%.

-The Advantages of PEOs
+The advantages of PEOs

 In HR outsourcing, Professional Employer Organizations (PEOs) have emerged as a popular choice for many businesses.